MinaSelim/Teaching-program/README.md

 3. Creating a GUI for each type of problem

 Ambitous future:
-localisation
+1. Localisation
-different subject (language, history, etc.)
+2. Different subject (language, history, etc.)

+All help is welcome.